TomBebbington/tombebbington.github.io/_posts/2016-05-11-stored-program-concept.md

 ## Registers

-**Registers** are small areas to store and sort data on the CPU no matter the architecture.
+**Registers** are small areas to store and sort data on the CPU that are usually 32 or 64-bit.

 ## Program Counter
 This counts which instructions have been executed and which is next - this information is passed to the **Control Unit**.